 Environmental non-compliances reported by affected communities, the media, & NGOs

-Affected communities mobilised against Anglo American Thermal Coal and Vedanta Zinc International’s plans to build a coal fired power station in the Waterberg region in Limpopo.
-In late 2013 it was reported that the companies had refused to supply civil society with copies of their applications for waste, water and atmospheric emission licences for the new operation, thereby preventing public participation in the decision making process.8 In early 2014 it was reported that following the DEA’s rejection of its application, Anglo American was reapplying for authorisation.9 In its response to Full Disclosure 2015, Anglo American stated that its memorandum of understanding with Vedanta was terminated in June 2014, and that EIA applications were terminated at scoping phase.
+Affected communities have mobilised against Anglo American Thermal Coal and Vedanta Zinc International’s plans to build a coal fired power station in the Waterberg region in Limpopo.
+In late 2013 it was reported that the companies had refused to supply civil society with copies of their applications for waste, water and atmospheric emission licences for the new operation, thereby preventing public participation in the decision making process.1 In early 2014 it was reported that following the DEA’s rejection of its application, Anglo American was reapplying for authorisation.2 In its response to Full Disclosure, Anglo American stated that its memorandum of understanding with Vedanta was terminated in June 2014, and that EIA applications were terminated at scoping phase.
 Please see http://cer.org.za/full-disclosure/company/anglo-american-plc?correspondence.

 In 2014 Anglo American subsidiary De Beers Consolidated Mines was cited for its interest in litigation brought by Conservation South Africa (CSA) against the Department of Mineral Resources.
 CSA had sought access to information from that department, using the Promotion of Access to Information Act, concerning De Beers’ Namaqualand Mines which De Beers was in the process of selling.
 The information requested included:

 - financial provision for environmental rehabilitation at Namaqualand Mines (in response to rumours that the financial provision had been dramatically reduced in the process of finding a purchaser);

 - De Beers’ application to the Minister of Mineral Resources for approval of the transfer of the relevant mining rights to a subsidiary of Trans Hex Group Ltd (Trans Hex); and